 The popular Takacat 300LX model is the flagship boat of the series for a reason.
 Even as one of the smaller boats in the series, it is packed full of all of the innovative details that make the brand stand out.
 It has been proven by thousands to be a fun and reliable boat.SHOP THIS MODEL

 The Takacat 340LX is the perfect midsize blend of Takacat innovation and rugged performance.
 It has enough room for the family, but is just as ideal for a few buddies, a cooler and some gear.
 It’s the perfect utility player for whatever the day brings.SHOP THIS MODEL

 The Takacat 380LX is the perfect size to get the whole crew out on the water.
 Roomy and uber-stable, the deck has plenty of space and, even at the larger size, the ride is smooth.
 It’s just right for a day of swimming, a diving excursion, or a hunting or fishing trip with friends.SHOP THIS MODEL

 POWERFUL SAFETY BOAT T420LX

 The Takacat 420LX is a workhorse.
-As the largest boat in the LX Series, it combines all the characteristic Takacat features with an extra wide platform.
+It combines all the characteristic Takacat features with an extra wide platform.
 This boat holds up to 7 people on the water and can still pack away to fit in your closet or trunk.SHOP THIS MODEL

 Boat Specification Comparison